 Click Here to Download Updated Maine Safe Boating Graphic

-Business and life in Maine is changing daily in response to COVID-19.
-The MMTA Board and I will do our best to keep you updated about business assistance resources (below).
+MMTA will do our best to keep you updated about business assistance resources.
 Please check back here for further developments.
 Here is a summary of the resources currently available, but more may be coming.
 We are participating in conference calls with NMMA, MRAA, and other state trade associations to help collaborate to help all members of the industry.

-Please reach out if we can help answer any questions of concerns. email@example.com
+Please reach out if we can help answer any questions or concerns. firstname.lastname@example.org

 Added July 8, 2020: